docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

  - [Lorenzo Rosasco](https://dibris.unige.it/lorenzo.rosasco%40unige.it), University of Genoa
  - [Danilo Pani](https://sites.unica.it/medsp/danilo-pani/), University of Cagliari

-Additional information about the speakers and their activities can be found in the [program](#program) section.
+Additional information about the speakers and their activities can be found in the [program](#program) section.-->

 ## PhD Poster Session
 During lunches of the event, Computer Science and Systems Engineering PhD students will have two poster sessions to present their work to participants and speakers.